indygreg/PyOxidizer/docs/config.rst

 If you are constructing a custom ``pyembed::PythonConfig`` instance and don't use the default instance, this config section is not relevant to you.

+The ``target`` key defines which target triple this section applies to.
+If it is not present, has the special ``all``, or has a value matching the Rust build target, this section will be used.
+Otherwise it is ignored.
+This feature is typically used to override settings on specific platforms.

 The following keys can be defined to control the default behavior: